 LSS Host home providers are compassionate, caring, and dedicated; they provide a nurturing environment that supports personal choice for an individual with disabilities.
-A host home provider may be an individual, a couple or a family with children.

 LSS offers on-going support and supervision so everyone feels comfortable and supported as you embark on your new journey together.

 Support and training for host home providers >